HOW TO COLD EMAIL AN INVESTOR

 Here’s a sample investor introduction:

-“Apologies for the cold email, I usually try to get an introduction but my network in [their area] isn’t so strong.
+“Apologies for the cold email, I usually get an introduction but my network in [their area] isn’t so strong.
 I found [the fund] while I was looking for top class Venture Capital looking to invest in the [industry you’re in].
 Given our focus, I believe we could be a good match.”

 Here’s what was actually written: